phate3/coie/README.md

 # coie-json

-## An open data standard for information exchange
+## An open data standard supporting information exchange

 Definitions using json schema for the contractual construction and operation exchanges of information relating to physical real world assets.